-E3.1.1 General limitations of ARM pseudocode
+E3.1.1 General limitations of Arm pseudocode

-The pseudocode statements IMPLEMENTATION_DEFINED, SEE, SUBARCHITECTURE_DEFINED, UNDEFINED, and UNPREDICTABLE indicate behavior that differs from that indicated by the pseudocode being executed.
+The pseudocode statements IMPLEMENTATION\DEFINED, SEE, UNDEFINED, and UNPREDICTABLE indicate behavior that differs from that indicated by the pseudocode being executed.
 If one of them is encountered:

 - Earlier behavior indicated by the pseudocode is only specified as occurring to the extent required to determine that the statement is executed. - No subsequent behavior indicated by the pseudocode occurs.
-This means that these statements terminate pseudocode execution.

-For more information, see Simple statements on page E3-264.
+For more information, see Special statements on page E3-210.